ja1umi/doujinshi/TBF5-6809sbc_2ndEd/README.md

-# Newly-published _Doujinshis_ (at TechBookFest 5)
+# Newly-published _Doujinshi(s)_ (at TechBookFest 5)

 ## 1. Technical memorandum on MUTIF09 6809 Single Board Computer (2018.10.8 edition)

- This booklet describes my work building a Motolora 6809-based single board computer (I named it "MUTIF09 6809 SBC").
+ This booklet describes my work for building a Motolora 6809-based single board computer (I named it "MUTIF09 6809 SBC").
 It was publishedon October 8, 2018 at TechBookFest 5, held at IKEBUKURO SUNSHINE CITY Exhibition hall D, Tokyo, Japan (Booth# け14).

  This booklet supersedes the previous edition dated August 10, 2018 and it is now available for a fee at:  https://m-nihombashi.booth.pm/items/1045431